WildCLown/Stark-project/README.md

 It doesn't make sense put them together, they have different responsabilities...
 Also, it's easier to identify bugs with separated services as one can blow up while the other is correctly sending the invoices.

+There are many other benefits on creating separated services for different porpuses that I'll not list

 ## To quickly answer as bullet points on PDF, follows the text:
 ### Although, I will provide detailed information later